opencomputeproject/OCP-OSF-Aptio_Community_Edition/governance.md

 	- Amend, adjust, refine and/or eliminate the roles of contributors, and committers, and create new roles, and publicly document any TSC roles, as it sees fit.

 - The TSC shall elect a chair who will preside over meetings of the TSC.
 The TSC shall elect a new chair every 12 months.
 A current or previous chairperson is eligible to serve any number of terms as chair.
 - The TSC shall review its membership every 12 months, in the month following the election of the TSC chair.
-Membership on the TSC is limited to OCP Corporate Tiered Members and code committers (or persons employed by a code committing company).
+Membership on the TSC is limited to code committers (or persons employed by a code committing company).
 Members are added or removed by majority vote of the TSC.
-An existing TSC member that has not committed code within the prior 12 months shall be disqualified from the TSC.
+An existing TSC member that has not committed code within the prior 12 months may be disqualified from the TSC.
 - The TSC will be responsible for all technical aspects or oversight relating to the Software Project.
 When such responsibilities involve vital functions performed by the OCP Foundation, the TSC shall seek support and ratification.
 These responsibilities may include (but not limited to) the following:
 	- Maintain a roadmap of planned feature additions or subtractions, with expected timeline for feature release.
 	-  Approve Software Project or system proposals (including, but not limited to, incubation, deprecation and changes to a Sub-Project’s scope);